Why the Conflict Between the U.S. and Iran Isn't Over

 Iran’s Supreme Leader Ayatollah Ali Khamenei called the strikes a slap in America’s face and reiterated that his long term goal remains the ouster of U.S. forces from the region.
 Chairman of the Joint Chiefs Mark Milley told reporters he believed the Iranians intended to kill, but a senior U.S. official said Iran warned Washington via a European embassy ahead of the strikes, speaking anonymously to describe sensitive briefings.

-In addition, three U.S. officials said, the Iranians prepared for the strikes where American spy satellites and other intelligence assets were sure to detect them — which they did.
+In addition, three U.S. officials said, the Iranians prepared for the strikes in ways that American spy satellites and electronic eavesdropping were sure to detect them — which U.S. intelligence did in time to give the White House and American forces some three hours warning of possible attacks and their probable targets.

 Iraqis on Al Asad Air Base even got a visit from a U.S. military officer before the attack, telling them when and where the missiles would land, said Ali Alfoneh, a senior fellow at the Arab Gulf States Institute in Washington.
 “This provided both sides an opportunity to de-escalate the conflict,” Alfoneah said.
 “Both sides can declare victory and move forward.”